Text Link

 Warning signs of a relapse

-• Regularly checking their weight
+• Regularly checking weight

 • Skipping meals or occasions involving food